 What you mightn’t realise though is that none of those regimes actually give you a right to stop other traders from using your trading name in respect of the goods and services that you trade in.
 Also, your registration of a business name with ASIC doesn’t equate to a guarantee that you won’t infringe someone else’s rights if you use your business name.

 Under the Trade Marks Act, only the owner of a registered trade mark has the right to use the mark, in respect of the products for which it is registered, or authorise other persons to do so.

 Our registered trademark attorneys, can help you in all aspects of trade mark work including:

 - Preparation of trade mark applications and assistance in securing trade mark registration in Australia, New Zealand and internationally.

 - Advice in relation to Passing Off and Misleading and Deceptive Conduct.

 - Removal of conflicting trade marks from the register for non-use.

 - Advice in relation to the correct use and maintenance of trade marks.

-If you wish to secure trademark registration in Australia or overseas, or if you have a trade mark related problem then call or email Geraldine Rimmer or Michael Buck on 07 3369 2226 or email [email protected] for expert help in this important area.
+If you wish to secure trademark registration in Australia or overseas, or if you have a trade mark related problem then call Geraldine Rimmer, Kellie Jukkola or Michael Buck on 07 3369 2226 or email [email protected] or [email protected] for expert help in this important area.